-Spreadsheet applications like Calc consists of workbooks, worksheets and individual Cells.
-Many times it is required to process those using Macro to automate various tasks.
+Spreadsheet applications like Calc consist of workbooks, worksheets and individual Cells.
+It is often required to process those using Macro to automate various tasks.

-In this tutorial, we will demonstrate basic processing of worksheets, cells which is a foundation of many complex macros.
+This tutorial will demonstrate the basic processing of worksheets and cells, which is the foundation of many complex macros.

-We will read a Calc spreadsheet with 3 sheets, one after another and read the contents of it.
-After read, we will show the formatted read contents in a message window.
+We will read a Calc spreadsheet with three sheets, one after another and read the contents of it.
+After reading, we will show the formatted read contents in a message window.

 dim my_doc as object Dim my_sheets as object Dim my_cell as object

 ThisComponent which refers to the current active Calc workbook.